shearn89/shearn89.github.com/_posts/2017-05-09-automated-puppet-testing-pt1.md

     Finished in 0.12021 seconds (files took 0.66718 seconds to load) 1 example, 0 failures

 We've run our first test!
 Interesting but not very functional.
 In true TDD-style we'll start by adding the tests and then making everything green.

+## Adding Classes ##

 We want our simple class to say 'hello' to the user.
 Open up `spec/classes/spec_init.rb`:

     require 'spec_helper'
     describe 'helloworld' do